ThreeSixtyGiving/standard/README.md

 ### Adding a new branch on Read the Docs

 Make sure you are a "Maintainer" of the Read the Docs project.
 If you are, you will see an Admin button on https://readthedocs.org/projects/threesixtygiving-standard/.
-If not, request access.
+If not, you can request access via code@opendataservices.coop.

 If your branch has been recently created, then you need to trigger a build (of any other branch) in order for Read the Docs to refresh the branch list (due to [this bug](https://github.com/rtfd/readthedocs.org/issues/337#issuecomment-13445779)).